jsmarier-courses/midterm-project-sominan01/mpad2003_midterm_sominan.md

 ## 2. Getting Data

+Following the instruction above, I downloaded the CSV file and then file > import > insert > Import location: replace spreadsheet, separator type: coma, convert text to numbers, dates, and formulas > import data

+Screenshot of Import Data:

 Use two hashtag symbols (`##`) to create a level 2 heading like this one.

 To include a screen capture, use the sample code below.
 Your images should be saved in the same folder as your `.md` file.